A brand is more than just a logo – it’s how you’re perceived.

 Again, a Google search for brand personality examples will give you so many different types it can be confusing.
 How you document your brand personality is up to you.

-If you’re more of a written-word type, you might want to write down a few ‘personality traits’ – for example: ‘Trustworthy, conscientious,
+If you’re more of a written-word type, you might want to write down a few descriptive ‘personality traits’ – for example: trustworthy, conscientious or cheeky.

 If you’re more visual, try drawing what your brand would look like if they were a person – what would they wear?
 How old would they be?